-He stepped to the stage of the scene ...
+He stepped into the stage which is the scene.
 Suddenly a woman emerged and put her arm around his shoulders.
-I knew I earned a gift...
+I knew I earned a gift.

-(While working, a mix of photographers went through my mind: Richard Avedon, Garry Winogrand, Jeff Wall, Gabriel Bassilico).
+(While I was working, a mix of photographers went through my mind: Richard Avedon, Garry Winogrand, Jeff Wall, Gabriel Bassilico).

 He replied: "Yes!"